chloealbright/DevHiveMind/Algorithms & Data Structures/AlgoFlow.md

 ### High Level Example

-Consider this example: adding a function that iterates through an array, processes its elements, and returns the sum.
+Lets your creating a function that iterates through an array, processes its elements, and returns the sum.
 This approach is compared to simply using `array.reduce` to add the elements, which involves fewer steps and is more abstract.

 ## Consider Scope